Bryson Tiller: 2019–2022: Anniversary and A Different Christmas

 On October 8, 2020, Travis Scott premiered an unreleased song with Tiller titled "Blunt Talk" on an episode of Scott and his DJ Chase B's .Wav radio on Apple Music.
+On October 21, 2021 Jack Harlow released "Luv is Dro" as a single and music video, which featured Tiller and Static Major.

-On October 31, 2021, Tiller released a mixtape, Killer Instinct Vol. 2, on a private link that he texted to his fans using his community number he had made earlier in 2020.
+On October 31, 2021, Tiller released a mixtape, Killer Instinct 2: The Nightmare Before, on a private link that he texted to his fans using the community number he had made earlier in 2020.
+The mixtape featured a variety of freestyles over current beats at the time, including Normani's "Wild Side", Brent Faiyaz's "Gravity" and Busta Rhymes' "New York Shit".

 On November 10, 2021, Tiller announced his first Christmas album, A Different Christmas released on November 19.
-Tiller said the project was inspired by Ariana Grande and Justin Bieber, the latter of whom features on a song titled "Lonely Christmas".
+Tiller said the project was inspired by Ariana Grande and Justin Bieber, the latter of whom features in a song titled "Lonely Christmas".
 Tiller's daughter Halo also appears on the closing track.

-On September 8, 2022, Tiller released a new single titled “Outside,” which samples The Ying Yang Twins 2005 hit single “Wait (The Whisper Song).”
+On September 8, 2022, Tiller released a new single titled "Outside", which samples the Ying Yang Twins' 2005 hit single "Wait (The Whisper Song)".
 On October 18, 2022, Tiller released a music video for the single which featured an appearance from The Ying Yang Twins.

+2024–present: Self-titled fourth studio album

+Leading up to the release of his fourth studio album, Tiller released a mixtape titled Slum Tiller exclusively through SoundCloud on August 18, 2023.
+He followed up with two sequels in late 2023 and early 2024, respectively.
+On April 5, 2024, Tiller released fourth studio album, Bryson Tiller.
+Despite positive reviews from critics, it performed moderately in comparison to its predecessors, debuting at number twelve on the Billboard 200, with first-week album-equivalent units of 39,000.
+That summer, Tiller and Chris Brown appeared on Jeremih's single, "Wait on It".

+In 2025, Tiller appeared as a featured artist on "305" with Jordan Adetunji.
+The track was released on January 24, 2025, as part of Adetunji's second mixtape.
+Two weeks later on February 12, 2025, Tiller teased the mixtape Solace on his personal Instagram account.
+On May 27, 2025, Tiller took to Instagram to announce a first-ever double album project, with one project being the aforementioned Solace and the other titled The Vices.
+Tiller stated that both albums are finished and are awaiting sample clearances before release.

+He released The Vices on August 8, 2025.